 Manually processing every item of care documentation is time consuming and prone to human error.
 It is also potentially demoralising for staff who would rather reduce admin time and increase clinical time.

-Switching to an online system to transfer care records not only saves time, but also removes the traditional challenges faced when following a manual workflow:
+Switching to a digital tool to transfer care records not only saves time, but also removes the traditional challenges faced when following a manual workflow:

-Digital systems send care documents quicker than if you were to manually post the records, helping your staff to be more productive as they can spend the time saved on other tasks.
-Managing your transfer of care workflow digitally also helps keep costs down, because documents sent electronically don’t need a stamp and aren’t lost in the post needing to be resent.
+A dedicated software solution send care documents quicker than if you were to manually post the records, helping your staff to be more productive as they can spend the time saved on other tasks.
+Managing your transfer of care workflow this way also helps keep costs down, because documents sent electronically don’t need a stamp and aren’t lost in the post needing to be resent.

 According to a recent Ofcom report, only 82% of letters sent by first-class post succeeded in arriving on the day it was expected in 2021-22.
 If we relate this postal failure rate to the earlier Docman Connect statistic, this would mean 9 million documents would have arrived late if a digital solution hadn’t been used.
 This could include a significant number of in-patient discharge summary letters that aren’t sent within the 24-hour timescale.